 Currently, electric vehicles are subjected to 25% import duties, while buses and trucks carry a 20% duty.
 In comparison, ICE vehicles incur 18% import duties.
-Electric vehicles are further subjected to 17% ad valorem (luxury tax duty) because the battery price pushes the overall cost of the vehicle into a luxury threshold.
-Total taxes on electric vehicles and hybrids are 42%.
+Electric vehicles are also more likely to incur ad valorem tax based on the vehicle price, because the battery price increases the overall cost of vehicles.
+Ad valorem tax ranges from 0.75% to 20%, based on the vehicle price (current EV products on average work out at around 17%).
+This means that in practice the total taxes on electric vehicles and hybrids average around 42%.